Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Introduction

-Unfortunately no closed formula for $\chi(\overline{\cM}_{g,n})$ has been obtained by this method.
-It is very difficult to directly use Feynman rule to compute $\chi(\Mbar_{g,n}/S_n)$, because of the complexity of finding all the relevant Feynman graphs and their automorphism groups.
-It is not surprising that rewriting the Feynman sum as an integral may not easily lead to the solution of the problem of finding closed expressions.
-In quantum field theory the general strategy is derive some recursion relations to solve the problem of evaluating the Feynman sums.
+Unfortunately very few numerical data and no closed formula for $\chi(\overline{\cM}_{g,n})$ have been obtained by the above methods.
+The two ways to compute $\chi(\Mbar_{g,n})$ in that work, i.e., summing over all stable graphs or expanding formal Gaussian integrals, are both too complicated to carry out specific computations.
+In fact, the complexity of finding all the relevant Feynman graphs and their automorphism groups makes it impossible to compute $\chi(\Mbar_{g,n}/S_n)$ using the above graph sum formula directly unless $g$ and $n$ are extremely small (see eg. \cite[Appendix]{wz} for all graphs with $(g,n)=(2,2)$ and $(3,0)$); and expanding the logarithm of a formal Gaussian integral is no less complicated than writing down all graphs since it involves summing over all partitions of some integers.
+It is not surprising that rewriting the Feynman sum as a logarithm of a formal integral may not easily lead to the solution of the problem of finding closed expressions.

+In quantum field theory, deriving some recursion relations is a general strategy to solve the problem of evaluating the Feynman sums.
 This will also be our strategy to solve the problem of computing $\chi(\Mbar_{g,n})$.
+We will take the works of Harer-Zagier \cite{hz} and Bini-Harer \cite{bh} as our starting point and develop a more computable method to calculate $\chi(\Mbar_{g,n})$.
 Because this problem can be formulated both as a sum over graphs and as a formal Gaussian integrals, we will attack this problem from both points of view.
 A general theory for deriving recursion relations for sums over graphs have been developed by us in an earlier work \cite{wz}.
 A general theory of evaluating formal Gaussian integrals has been developed by the second author in \cite{zhou1}.
 In this article, we will solve the problem of computing $\chi(\Mbar_{g,n})$ by applying the results in these works.